astropy/photutils/docs/photutils/aperture.rst

-the mask in a 2D array of the given shape, a :meth:`~photutils.ApertureMask.cutout` method to create a cutout from the input data over the mask bounding box, and an :meth:`~photutils.ApertureMask.apply` method to apply the aperture mask to the input data to create a mask-weighted data cutout.
+the mask in a 2D array of the given shape, a :meth:`~photutils.ApertureMask.cutout` method to create a cutout from the input data over the mask bounding box, and an :meth:`~photutils.ApertureMask.multiply` method to multiply the aperture mask with the input data to create a mask-weighted data cutout.
 All of these methods properly handle the cases of partial or no overlap of the aperture mask with the data.

 Let's start by creating an aperture object::